Sans-Souci Palace: Inspiration

 Some scholars have also asked whether Christophe took part of his inspiration for the palace from the Prussian king Frederick the Great's palace in Potsdam, Sanssouci, a symbol of European Enlightenment achievement.
 Other scholars argue, the palace's architecture is inspired by Germain Boffrand's designs for the Château de la Malgrange for Leopold, Duke of Lorraine, near Nancy.

 However, Haitian historian Michel-Rolph Trouillot argues that the link to Sans Souci-Potsdam is unfounded.
-Rather, the association is an accident product of historical silence.
 Most early writers like Joanna Brown or Hubert Cole suggested German influence such as architectural style or that Henri Christophe actually had German engineers build it, but provided little to no sources.
 In fact, Haitian historian Vergniaud Leconte shows that it was Christophe’s military engineer, Henri Barre, who designed it.
 Haitian architect Patrick Delatour, who was involved in restoring Sans Souci-Milot, also insisted that it resembles French urban planning if anything, not German.
 Moreover, Trouillot notes that Austro-German geographer Karl Ritter, who visited Sans Souci-Milot eight days after Christophe’s death, describes it as “European” but not once suggests a link to Federick’s Sans Souci-Potsdam.

 It is very likely that San Souci-Milot is directly related to Jean-Baptiste Sans Souci, one of the early rebel leaders and loyal officers to Louverture’s army.
 When the major black ranks of the rebel side (Toussaint Louverture, Henri Christophe, Jean-Jacques Dessalines) defected to the French army in 1802, Sans Souci remained loyal to the rebel cause and even fought against them.
 Because of this war within war, Sans Souci scorned Christophe in particular and did not recognize Christophe’s authority when he and the others returned to the rebel side.
 Christophe eventually killed Sans Souci, where the palace was likely built.
 Haitian historian Henock Trouillot suggests that Christophe built the palace exactly “to prove how solidly his power was implanted in this soil” by killing his enemy.
 Trouillot alludes to how Christopher's actions aligned with Dahoman oral narratives and that the Tacoodonou story inspired him to build a palace where he killed his enemy.

 In any event, the palace' splendor was remarked upon by various visitors, generally acknowledged by many to be the Caribbean equivalent to the Palace of Versailles in France.
 Proud of its magnificence, the Palace of Sans-Souci was an important step in Henri Christophe's plan to demonstrate to foreigners, particularly Europeans and Americans, the power and capability of the black race.
 The African pride in the construction of the king's palace was captured by the comment of his advisor and architect, Pompée Valentin Vastey (Baron Valentin de Vastey), who said that the palace and its nearby church, "erected by descendants of Africans, show that we have not lost the architectural taste and genius of our ancestors who covered Ethiopia, Egypt, Carthage, and old Spain with their superb monuments."